Blog

 • Explaining what the role’s responsibilities are

-Keep in mind that not everyone will be ready for what the next role demands.
-They may express that to you before you start fully vetting the candidates, but that’s okay.
+Keep in mind that not everyone will be ready for what the next role demands, but that’s okay.
 It’s important to have your succession candidates be involved in discussion once they’re deemed a potential fit.
 All the candidates need to feel comfortable letting you know how they feel throughout the whole process.

 4. Collaborate with Your Team to Evaluate Candidates